conorhamill36/conorhamill36.github.io/_pages/data_science_resources.md

 - **Python Graph Gallery**: [Python Graph Gallery](https://python-graph-gallery.com/)
 	- Want to make a plot in Python but can't remember which of matplotlib/seaborn/pyplot is best for this and how you get started?
 This is the website for you
 	- Grouped by (many) types of plots, with code examples for all the libraries that provide options for this

+## Computer science/software engineering
+### Online Resources
+- **The Missing Semester of Your CS Education**: [./missing-semester](https://missing.csail.mit.edu)
+	- A course that covers the tools programmers will use the most "as fluid and frictionless as possible", including shell tools (bash), editors (Vim), and version control (Git)
+	- I would recommend that anyone and everyone who programs takes the time out to do this course.
+This is the course I wish had been the first thing I had done at the start of my PhD